MicrosoftDocs/cloud-adoption-framework/docs/secure/best-practices/managing-secrets.md

 The other type of keys are used for various Azure services for connectivity or tokens, for example, Azure Storage or Azure Service Bus access keys.

-There are limitations and/or exceptions for the keys of various Azure services.
+There are limitations or exceptions for the keys of various Azure services.
 Understanding and aligning with your business requirements will validate the best choice or practice below.
-For example, Azure Storage has support for shared access policies, shared access signatures, Azure AD, etc.
+For example, Azure Storage has support for shared access policies, shared access signatures, Azure AD, and so on.

 Understanding each of these [options](/azure/storage/common/storage-auth?toc=/azure/storage/blobs/toc.json) and documenting them to your business requirements will guide you through this decision process.